mx-moth/django-chainable-manager/Readme.md

 Using
 -----

-Create a Manager that extends `chainablemanager.Manager`:
+Create a Manager that extends `chainablemanager.ChainableManager`:

 ```python
 from django.db import models